kyma-project/btp-manager/README.md

 ## Installation

 To enable the SAP BTP Operator module from the latest release, you must install BTP Manager.
-For installation instructions, see [Install the SAP BTP Operator module](./docs/user/tutorials/04-30-install-module.md).
+For installation instructions, see [Install the SAP BTP Operator module](./docs/user/03-05-install-module.md).

 ## Usage

 Use SAP BTP Operator to create SAP BTP services in your Kyma cluster.
-To find out how to do it, see [Create an SAP BTP Service Instance in Your Kyma Cluster](./docs/user/tutorials/04-40-create-service-in-cluster.md).
+To find out how to do it, see the tutorial [Create an SAP BTP Service Instance in Your Kyma Cluster](./docs/user/tutorials/04-40-create-service-in-cluster.md).

 ## Uninstallation